feluxe/very-hungry-pi/README.md

 ### Copy config files into user's home.

 vhpi will look in `~/.very_hungry_pi/` for config files.
-Just copy them from /opt/very_hungry_pi/data/* to ~/.very_hungry_pi
+Just copy them from /opt/very_hungry_pi/examples/config* to ~/.very_hungry_pi

 ```
 $ mkdir ~/.very_hungry_pi
-$ cp -r /opt/very_hungry_pi/example/config/* ~/.very_hungry_pi/
+$ cp -r /opt/very_hungry_pi/examples/config/* ~/.very_hungry_pi/
 ```

-In case you want to run vhpi as root, you have to put the config in `/root/.very_hungry_pi`
+In case you want to run vhpi as `root`, you have to put the config in `/root/.very_hungry_pi`

 ### Configure vhpi:

 Just have a look at the [example config](#example_config), it is self explanatory.<br>
-The path to the config file must be this one: `~/.very_hungry_pi/config.yaml` (Like it was described in the step above..)
+The path to the config file must be this one: `~/.very_hungry_pi/config.yaml` (Like described in the step above..)

 ### Create validation files

 Before vhpi starts a backup it validates if the source directory is readable and all good to go.
-In order to do so it looks for a validation file in each source.
+In order to do so it looks for a hidden validation file in each source.
 You must create the validation file manually.<br>
 <br>
-Create an empty file named '.backup_valid' in each directory that you want to backup E.g.:
+Create an empty file named '.backup_valid' in the directory that you want to backup E.g.:

 ```
 $ touch /path/to/src1/.backup_valid